-At least 5 human studies, have shown Tyrosine as effective in limiting the retarding effects of acute stress.
+At least several human studies, have shown Tyrosine as effective in limiting the retarding effects of acute stress.
 To quote a U.S. Army Research Institute of Environmental Medicine study of 23 soldiers:

 "Tyrosine significantly decreased symptoms, adverse moods, and performance impairments in subjects who exhibited average or greater responses to these environmental conditions."